Learn to speak a new language with confidence using bite-sized lessons from Rosetta Stone.

 Studying vocabulary and conjugation rules certainly has its place in language learning, but it shouldn’t be the focus of your efforts.
 That’s why Rosetta Stone strives to create an immersive learning environment, where foundational concepts are taught in specific sequences that help learners make deeper connections.
 Instead of learning conversational phrases as static memorisation exercises, you’ll learn and practising speaking words in the context of real-world situations.

 2. Say it like a local

-The idiom that practice makes perfect is particularly true when it comes to language learning.
-The single most important thing you can do to be successful in learning a new language is simply to make practicing and speaking part of your daily routine.
+The idiom that practise makes perfect is particularly true when it comes to language learning.
+The single most important thing you can do to be successful in learning a new language is simply to make practising and speaking part of your daily routine.
 Seek out immersive experiences in the language you are learning, like listening to podcasts or TV shows with the subtitles off.
 And find ways to engage native speakers, whether in person or online.
-In addition to Live Tutoring, Rosetta Stone also has a community of language learners online where you can practice chatting and get feedback.
+In addition to Live Tutoring, Rosetta Stone also has a community of language learners online where you can practise chatting and get feedback.

 Is Learning Languages Difficult?

 You may have heard that learning a language, especially as an adult, is challenging.
 In truth, anyone can learn to speak a language with confidence.
 However, your success and the speed with which you build confidence in speaking the language will be a factor of your commitment and the quality of your language learning program.
 Not all approaches to learning a language are created equal, so choose a program that’s not only a good fit for you but also is structured with an immersive methodology in mind.

 Have other questions about learning a language?
 Here are the ones learners most frequently ask.